Police In China Are Scanning Travelers With Facial Recognition Glasses - Slashdot

 Fake news.
 We all know that all Chinese look the same.

 Personally I don't have an issue per se with police (or surveillance cameras) being equiped with face recognition software, or with roadside cameras equipped with ANR.
 The issue I have with these is their use cases, and the way the extracted data is used.
+And those uses always get expanded once the tech is in place.
+Police can be flagged automatically about criminals under an arrest warrant?
+Great.
+But the same tech can be used to grab people with outstanding parking tickets, or people critical of the government, or even completely innocent people who happen to be near a crime scene.
+ANR can be used to flag stolen vehicles... great.
+But it can also be used to track every citizen across the highway network, and you can be sure politicans will come up with good reasons for doing so.

+We (some countries) already have decent privacy guidelines, and decent checks and audits in place on the way such sensitive data is used.
+But what we don't have is a check on use cases.
+We're not going to stop invasive technology like this, but we can push for much stricter rules on how it can be applied.
+Potential benefits should always be weighed against the right to privacy and potential harm to innocents, and those potential benefits should be tested; if they aren't realised, the use case should be invalidated.
+And negligence or misuse should be treated as a criminal case.

 Re: (Score:2)